kristirasmussen/iowa-prison-pop-forecasting/README.md

 ### Description:
 This project aims to forecast Iowa Prison Population levels over the next 10 years at the offense classification and offense type granularity.
-All data used within this project is publicly available data from [https://data.iowa.gov/](https://data.iowa.gov/).
+All data used within this project is publicly available from [https://data.iowa.gov/](https://data.iowa.gov/).
 All code is written in the R programming language and, due to packages used within our project, requries a version of R greater than 4.0.
+This R Project collection of files follows the standard implmentation documented [here](https://support.rstudio.com/hc/en-us/articles/200526207-Using-RStudio-Projects) and is easy to import locally into RStudio for further inspection and development.

 ### Installation/Contribution Guide:
 - This repository is currently public and we suggest users fork this project into their own GitHub account and load into RStudio to make changes, then push back to this repository.